mlogwood/mlogwood.github.io/index.md

 # My Project
-**Analyzing the Relationship Between Volume and Volatility in Selected Dow Jones Stocks**
+**Forecasting the Dow Jones Industrial Average (DJIA) and Analyzing the Relationship Between Volume and Volatility**

 ## Introduction
-Stock market analysis often involves highly stochastic data, making accurate forecasting challenging.
-Instead of focusing solely on predictions, this project investigates the relationship between trading volume and volatility for selected Dow Jones stocks: `BAC`, `INTC`, `PG`, `GE`, `MMM`, `XOM`, `BA`, `IBM`, and `PFE`.
+Stock market forecasting is a highly complex task due to the stochastic nature of financial data.
+This project aims to forecast the future values of the Dow Jones Industrial Average (DJIA) and, simultaneously, investigate the relationship between trading volume and volatility for selected stocks within the DJIA.
+Specifically, we focus on understanding how changes in trading volume correlate with price volatility for selected stocks.

-By normalizing stock price data as a percentage change and applying statistical methods, this study identifies whether a significant correlation exists between volume and volatility.
-Understanding this relationship could benefit traders and investors by providing insights into market behavior.
+Rather than focusing solely on stock price predictions, this project explores whether there is a significant relationship between trading volume and volatility, normalized as a percentage change in daily closing prices.
+Understanding this relationship can provide insights into market behavior, helping investors make informed decisions.

 ## Data
-The dataset used in this project is the Dow Jones Index data, which includes daily stock data for multiple companies.
+The dataset used in this project includes historical daily closing prices of the Dow Jones Industrial Average (DJIA) along with trading volume data for several key stocks: `BAC`, `INTC`, `PG`, `GE`, `MMM`, `XOM`, `BA`, `IBM`, and `PFE`.
 ### Data Overview:
 - **Features:**
   - `date`: The trading date.